ece362-purdue/proton-labs/lab2-interrupts/README.md

 3. Using the `hardware_irq` API, add `gpio_callback` as a shared handler (**not** the exclusive handler), and enable the interrupt for the RISC-V platform timer.
 (You should have found the IRQ number for the timer in Step 1.
 If you missed it, it's also in the relevant IRQ API page.)

+(Adding a *shared* handler instead of *exclusive* will throw some kind of error.
+Carefully read the error, understand what's missing, and read the description of the function to figure out what you need to add.
+In general, the suggested option from that function's description is the **default** one to use.)

 Finally, in `main`, call `init_timer_irq` with the appropriate `cmp` and `cycles` values to generate an interrupt every second.
 The formula is as follows:

 <img style="padding: 5px; background: white" src="https://latex.codecogs.com/gif.latex?freq = \frac{clock\_hz}{cycles * cmp}"/>